Hydrogen Mitigation Experiments for Reactor Safety (HYMERES) Project

 Second phase (2017-2021)

-The aim of the HYMERES-2 project is the detailed analysis of the containment phenomenology during postulated severe accidents with the release and distribution of hydrogen.
-The production and analysis of high-quality experimental data will lead to an improved understanding and to the enhancement of the modelling capabilities in support of safety assessments that will be performed for current and new nuclear power plants.
-This will further contribute to the improvement of Severe Accident Management (SAM) measures for mitigating hydrogen risks.
-With the experimental programme which is performed by the Paul Scherrer Institute (PSI) in Switzerland using the PANDA facility, the work from the first phase of the HYMERES Project (2013-2016) is continued and expanded.
+The aim of the HYMERES-2 project was the detailed analysis of the containment phenomenology during postulated severe accidents with the release and distribution of hydrogen.
+The production and analysis of high-quality experimental data led to an improved understanding and to the enhancement of the modelling capabilities in support of safety assessments that are performed for current and new nuclear power plants.
+This further contributed to the improvement of Severe Accident Management (SAM) measures for mitigating hydrogen risks.
+With the experimental programme performed by the Paul Scherrer Institute (PSI) in Switzerland using the PANDA facility, the work from the first phase of the HYMERES Project (2013-2016) was continued and expanded.

-In the HYMERES-2 project the experimental investigations will focus on four main topics:
+In the HYMERES-2 project, the experimental investigations addressed four main topics:

-• extend the database on flow impacting obstructions and containment internal structures
+• extending the database on flow impacting obstructions and containment internal structures;

-• evaluation of the importance of radiative heat transfer
+• evaluating the importance of radiative heat transfer;

-• solve remaining issues on suppression pressure pool and boiling water reactor (BWR) systems
+• solving remaining issues on suppression pressure pool and boiling water reactor (BWR) systems;

-• extend the database on the performance of safety component operation (spray and cooler).
+• extending the database on the performance of safety component operation (spray and cooler).

-The experimental investigations from the Operating Agent (PSI) will be supported and completed by analytical activities from the project participants on a voluntary basis.
+The experimental investigations were supported and completed by analytical activities from the project participants on a voluntary basis.

 HYMERES-2 members' area (password protected | reminder)